Home

 Welcome

 Extraordinary acts are not reserved for the special few.
-The vast majority of people are making the world a better place, including people with disability.
-That’s why I wrote my new book – to awaken the world to the power of disability.
-I am optimistic about what we can do when everyone’s gifts and talents are welcomed and enabled.
+The vast majority of people are making the world a better and more beautiful place.

 ~ Al Etmanski